isabella232/gimp-book-painting/parametric-brushes.md

 In general, all size brushes are working well, but mainly between 8 ~ 64 pixels is the better compromise.
 The large brushes are interesting to covering large areas and is not possible to have a good shape, they are appearing a bit soft.

 ## Parametric Basic Brush Set and Paint Dynamics | Download
-The brush set contains the .vbr basic brushes, round and block (hard and soft versions).
-The 'B0' folder contains the .vbr basic brushes, round and block (hard and soft versions).
+The brush set, in 'B0' folder, contains the .vbr basic brushes, round and block (hard and soft versions).
+The paint dynamics are two: for the graphics tablet's stylus with tilt and not.
+The version with tilt is fun to use and is possible to emulate well the effect when you are inclining the tool in the real cases.

 Download [Brush Set + Paint Dynamics](parametric-brushes.assets/parametric-brushes-Brushset-and-paint-dynamics.zip "Parametric Brush Set + Dry Media Paint Dynamics").